asagi4/comfyui-prompt-control/README.md

 ```
 with `tags` `x,z` would result in the prompt `a blue cat running in space`

-### Other syntax:
+## Other syntax:

 - `<emb:xyz>` is alternative syntax for `embedding:xyz` to work around a syntax conflict with `[embedding:xyz:0.5]` which is parsed as a schedule that switches from `embedding` to `xyz`.

 - The keyword `BREAK` causes the prompt to be tokenized in separate chunks, which results in each chunk being individually padded to the text encoder's maximum token length.
+This is mostly equivalent to the `ConditioningConcat` node.

 ## Combining prompts
 `AND` can be used to combine prompts.
 You can also use a weight at the end.
 It does a weighted sum of each prompt,